-- 8.1 The Company Secretary will use the information provided by Members and Trustees to maintain a register of interests.
-The register will be accessible to all Trustees, and the public, via publication on the Trust website. - 8.2 The governance administrator will use the information provided by Cluster Board Non-Executive Representatives to maintain a register of interests.
-The register will be published on the Trust website - 8.3 The clerk to the local governing body will use the information provide by local governors and Academy Senior Leadership Teams to maintain a register of interests.
-The register of local interests will be published on each academy website. - 8.4 REAch2 shall take advice from its auditors in respect of the disclosure of interests and in particular, Related Party Transactions in the preparation of its annual report and accounts to ensure full compliance with the Statement of Recommended Practice (the Charities SORP, FRS 102, effective 1 January 2015).
+- 8.1 The Company Secretary will use the information provided by Members, Trustees and the Accounting Officer to maintain a register of interests.
+The register will be accessible to all Trustees, and the public, via publication on the Trust website. - 8.2 The clerk to the local governing body will use the information provide by local governors and Academy Senior Leadership Teams to maintain a register of interests.
+The register of local interests will be published on each academy website.
+REAch2 exercises its right not to publish the interests of those who are not Members, Trustees, Local Governors or the accounting officer. - 8.3 The central HR team will use the information provided by senior employees of the trust central team to maintain a register of interests.
+REAch2 exercises its right not to publish the interests of those on the who are not Members, Trustees, Cluster Non-Executives, Local Governors or accounting officer.2023 - 8.4 REAch2 shall take advice from its auditors in respect of the disclosure of interests and in particular, Related Party Transactions in the preparation of its annual report and accounts to ensure full compliance with the Statement of Recommended Practice (the Charities SORP, FRS 102, effective 1 January 2015).